 for any $t_0,t_1\in\II$. \end{thm}

-If $\alpha$ is a geodesic from $p$ to $q$ then the image $\alpha(\II)$ will be also denoted as $[p,q]$.
+If $\alpha$ is a geodesic from $p$ to $q$, then the image $\alpha(\II)$ will also be denoted by $[p,q]$.
 Once we write $[p,q]$, we mean that there is at least one geodesic from $p$ to $q$ and we made a choice of one of them.